Skip to main content

 Due to the size of the potential energy capacity proposed for the Droves Solar Farm, the Project is classified as a Nationally Significant Infrastructure Project (NSIP).
 The planning permission to build and operate the Project requires IGP to submit a Development Consent Order (DCO) application.

-The consultation to support our DCO application is being carried out over two stages.
+The consultation to support our DCO application has been carried out over three stages.

 Stage 1 involved our non-statutory consultation activities.
 We invited local councillors, technical specialists and community organisations to participate in the early design process and share insights on our proposals during a series of early engagement workshops, held in September and October 2024.
 Feedback received is helping to shape our more detailed proposals, which we are now presenting as part of our statutory consultation.